odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/chile.rst

 ~~~~~~~~~~~

 If all the commercial information is correct on your vendor bill, you can accept the document using
-the button: Aceptar Documento, once this is done the DTE Acceptation Status  changes to: Accepted and
+the button: Aceptar Documento, once this is done the DTE Acceptation Status  changes to: Accepted
-an email of acceptance is sent to the vendor.
+and an email of acceptance is sent to the vendor.

 .. image:: media/Chile35.png
    :align: center
-   :alt: Acceptance button in vendor bills to inform the vendor all the document is comercially accepted.
+   :alt: Acceptance button in vendor bills to inform vendor the document is comercially accepted.

 Claim
 ~~~~~